azundo/azundo.github.com/source/_posts/2013-07-06-an-optimal-fox-using-state-machines.markdown

 ###Reconstructing the Fox's Moves

 If we save each state we reach, we can reconstruct a possible path the fox could have taken to get to the current state.
-Lets choose any arbitrary hole from the current state, and work backwards by looking for adjacent holes in the previous state.
+Let's choose any arbitrary hole from the current state, and work backwards by looking for adjacent holes in the previous state.
 We are guaranteed to find a backwards path since every hole in our current state must be possible.
 Here is the code: